Sales & Operations Planning (S&OP): integration and benefits for business growth

 • Market trends and consumer behavior.

-Demand forecasts should not be viewed as rigid estimates, but rather as indications that can be revised during the S&OP process based on changes in the market and operating conditions.
+Demand forecasts should not be viewed as rigid estimates, but rather as guidelines that can be revised during the S&OP process based on market changes and operational conditions.

-A good performance indicator used at this stage is the MAPE (Mean Absolute Percentage Error.), which measures forecast accuracy by comparing predicted values with actual results.
-Continuous improvement of forecast accuracy helps optimize the S&OP process as a whole.
+A good performance metric used in this phase is MAPE (Mean Absolute Percentage Error), which measures forecast accuracy by comparing forecast values with actual results.
+Continuous improvement in forecast accuracy helps optimize the S&OP process as a whole.

-After establishing a reliable demand forecast, the next stage is supply planning.
-The objective of this phase is to ensure that the company has the resources necessary to meet the forecast demand.
+After establishing a reliable demand forecast, the next phase is supply planning.
+The objective of this phase is to ensure that the company has the necessary resources to meet the forecasted demand.
 Supply planning takes into account:

 • Available production capacity: labor, machinery, production hours.